Overview of the Impact MA in Applied Psychology

 In all cases, applicants must show professional relevance, motivation, and readiness to engage with applied psychological science at Master’s level.

-The programme follows a challenge‑based learning model.
-Learners work on real‑world challenges, applied projects, and case studies throughout the programme, translating theory directly into practice across individual, organisational, and societal contexts.
+The degree follows a challenge‑based learning model.
+Learners work on real‑world challenges, applied projects, and case studies throughout the degree, translating theory directly into practice across individual, organisational, and societal contexts.

 Are there scholarships or financial support options?